QUICK FACTS

 WHERE TO STAY

-The city centre offers an excellent variety of cheap accommodation, ranging from hostels to guesthouses.
+– Book ahead to reserve your spot! - The city centre offers an excellent variety of cheap accommodation, ranging from hostels to guesthouses.
 With dining, shopping and sightseeing just a stone’s throw away, the area is the perfect choice for those looking to be central.
-In Neustadt-Nord, the scene is just as lively but decidedly more modern, ideal for those looking to experience Cologne’s avantgarde lifestyle.

 GETTING AROUND

 - KVB operates the public transportation network, which consists of the bus, tram, metro and rail system.
 Tickets are available for short-haul rides, urban-zone only and regional use.
+Check out the latest fares and information here.

-- Köln WelcomeCard combines unlimited travel on public urban transport with up to 50% discount at major attractions and participating outlets.
-The card is available for 24-hours at €9.
+- KölnCard combines unlimited travel on public urban transport with up to 50% discount at major attractions and participating outlets.
+A 24-hour card costs €13.50 for adults, while a 48-hour pass is €22.50.

 COLOGNE NIGHTLIFE